 Surge Trailer Brakes

 The surge brake setup is hydraulic in nature.
-It’s the most basic system while still allowing for increased safety on the road.
+It’s the most basic possible system that still allows for increased safety on the road.

-The momentum of decelerating your vehicle is used to brake the trailer.
+The momentum of decelerating your vehicle is used for braking the trailer.
 This process works because of what’s known as pressure theory.
 The greater the pressure that is applied to the system, the more braking occurs.
 With this system, you can make hard stops without causing additional wear to the brake components.

 So far, everything about this system seems favorable, especially the lower price and reduction in effort needed.
 However, surge brakes don’t give you as much control, which is a big negative for the system.

 Electrical trailer brakes are easily adjustable.
 You can modify the force based on how you drive and the braking force that’s needed.
 With a controller, the braking functions are always easy to manage and maintenance is minimal.
 You also gain more control with this system than with the surge brakes.

 These systems are more expensive.
 You also have to pay more money out of pocket if you need to get someone to professionally install the system for you.
 These are all aspects to factor into the cost before you make a decision.

 Could There be an Issue with Trailer Brake Fuse?

 The majority of trailer brakes work with a 30-amp fuse.
 There’s always the chance that the fuse has blown.
 However, if this is the case, the brakes aren’t going to work at all because there’s no power heading to the brakes.